-The Group had placed cash collateral of approximately HK\$4,260,000 (2018: approximately HK\$560,000) to insurance companies in Hong Kong for the provision of the surety bonds for three of the public construction projects (2018: two).
+The Group had placed cash collateral of approximately HK\$3,900,000 (2019: approximately HK\$4,260,000) to an insurance company in Hong Kong for the provision of the surety bonds for two of the public construction projects (2019: three).
 For details of the surety bonds, please refer to the paragraph headed "Contingent liabilities" above.
 Saved for the foregoing, the Group did not have any charges on its assets.